 Why I’d Visit Again

 Value: Point blank, the buffet is inexpensive.
-You can get a lot of calories, for not a lot of money.
+You can get a lot of calories, for a small amount of money.

 Prime Rib: It’s difficult, if not impossible, to find a budget-friendly buffet in Vegas that serves prime rib.
 South Point’s Prime Rib was also legitimately outstanding.
 I’ll almost certainly make a return trip to load up on this specific item.

 Variety: I can’t think of a buffet in Vegas with a more diverse and wide-ranging cuisine selection, and I’ve eaten at all of them.
 While a lot of the items I tasted were “just okay”, I have a LOT more to try during future visits.
-People of all tastes and preferences will find something they enjoy.
+People of all tastes and preferences will find something they’re likely to enjoy.

 Action Stations: There’s such a diversity of live-action stations that everyone in your party is likely to find one that appeals to them.
 I personally found the Mongolian grill station to be a unique offering and quite good.